Single-Course Engelsk 10 ECTS

 Overall Course Objectives

 The course aims to introduce electromagnetics so that the basic laws, which in the course are applied to idealised special cases, can be used to estimate the behaviour of realistic electrical systems.
 In addition to classical electromagnetism, the students should be able to make simple calculations on important transmission line circuits, e.g. for high-speed digital electronics or microwave engineering.
 Additionally, the students should be trained in combining theoretical considerations with quantitative calculations from computer programs such as Matlab and laboratory measurements generated using standard instruments such as e.g. oscilloscopes, signal generators and network analysers.
-Finally, the course is the first one in a sequence of courses intended for students pursuing a carrier in antenna- or microwave circuit design.
+Finally, the course is the first one in a sequence of courses intended for students pursuing a career within RF systems and antenna and microwave circuit design.

 See course description in Danish